RaghadAboEl-Eneen/Arduino-Session-Recap/README.md

 ## Arduino Specifications

 The `Arduino` Uno has a resolution of 10 bits, meaning we approximate our samples relative to 1024 levels.<br>
-The reference voltage, which is the maximum analog voltage that can be measured by the 'ADC' is 5V or 3.3V (depends on board).<br>
+The reference voltage, which is the maximum analog voltage that can be measured by the `ADC` is 5V or 3.3V (depends on board).<br>
 The step size can be calculated as `Reference Voltage / (2^resolution)`.

 ## Esp32 Specifications

+The `Esp32` has a resolution of 12 bits, meaning we approximate our sample relative to 4096 levels. <br>
+The reference voltage, which is the maximum analog voltage that can be measured by the `ADC` is 3.3V. <br>

 ## Arduino Code